vuestorefront/storefront-ui/apps/docs/components/components/scrollable.md

 hideBreadcrumbs: true
 ---

-# Slider
+# Scrollable

-Slider is a scrollable list with pseudo-pagination.
+Scrollable is a scrollable list with pseudo-pagination.

 NOTE: Some of the mobile browsers (e.g. iOS Safari) will hide scrollbar even when `scrollbar` prop is set to `auto`, `always`.
 Make sure that your website is prepared for such case.